aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/saveoptions/tempfolder/_index.md

 ---
 ## SaveOptions.TempFolder property

 Specifies the folder for temporary files used when saving to a DOC or DOCX file.
-By default this property is `null` and no temporary files are used.
+By default, this property is `null` and no temporary files are used.

 ```csharp
 public string TempFolder { get; set; }